Classroom Management Differentiation in Instruction

 • Level four – the lines are the same width as level three but without the interline.
 These students are transitioning to fluent.

-Rome wasn’t built in a day, and, because you are a phenomenal teacher, you already know you will be growing and learning throughout your career.
+Rome wasn’t built in a day, and, because you are a phenomenal teacher, you already know you will grow and learn throughout your career.
 Take this one step at a time.

 The first 5 years of teaching are a LOT.
 But every step you take makes it easier.